 Is anyone else disturbed by how expensive yoga classes are?!
 Studio Memberships are well over $100/month and even a single class is anywhere between $15-$30.
-I’m sorry but that’s a whole lotta mulah.
+I’m sorry but that’s a whole lotta moolah.
 And while yoga is supposed to be all love and light, you better be prepared to pay for it!

-After years and years of trial and error I have identified 6 of the best ways to still do Yoga on a regular woman’s budget!
+After years and years of trial and error I have identified 6 of the best ways to do Yoga on a regular woman’s budget!

 Stream Online Yoga Videos

 Have you ever wanted to practice with the top yoga instructors in the industry?
 Well you can with Gaia.
-I became a member of Gaia many years ago because I wanted to practice with the best, but didn’t want to dip into my 401k.
+I became a member of Gaia many years ago because I wanted to practice with the best but didn’t want to dip into my 401k.
 Top teachers such as Janet Stone, Shiva Rea, Kino MacGregor, Ashley Sergeant Clara Roberts Oss, Faith Hunter, Ashley Turner, and Guru Jagat all have classes on there.
 And that’s just to name a few.

 Most classes are paired with nice music and have a mixture of live teaching and voice overs.
 You can choose what type of yoga you’d like to do for that day and what level.
 Suffice to say I’ve been using Gaia for years and have yet to reach even a fraction of their videos.
 And the best part is, it’s $11.99/mo.
-TWELVE DOLLARS!

 It has none of the buffering issues of Gaia and many of the same well renowned yoga teachers.
 Admittedly, many of the teachers on her channel are much newer and younger.
 They bring fresh sequences and a different flavor to the Yoga world, in a good way.
 For example Jen Pastiloff has a video titled “You are enough.”
-The meditation takes you FAR beyond asanas to a world of deep healing and self-acceptance.
+The meditation takes you far beyond asanas into a world of deep healing and self-acceptance.

 There are many more categories to choose from on this platform such as meditation, coaching, healing and astrology.
-Pretty awesome.

 OneOeight costs a little more than Gaia at $15/mo.
 But in comparison to practicing in a studio, this a real steal.
 There is also no music in the background which is neither good or bad, but it is a little different from a lot of practices and takes a little to get used to.
 All the teaching is live and many have students to follow along with showcasing different levels and modifications.
 Again this is great to see real people doing yoga, oftentimes struggling!
 But it can also be distracting.